-Spain is full of cultural and religious events, and Barcelona is no exception.
-From food, dancing, and parades to rich histories and cultural significance, these festivals have it all.
+Spain is teeming with cultural and religious events, and Barcelona is no exception – its cultural and religious events in Barcelona showcase vibrant parades, traditional dancing, delectable cuisine, and a rich historical tapestry.
 Plus, many of them are free to all, and they are a great way to experience the less touristy, more authentic part of the city.
-Read on below to learn more about all of the best cultural and religious events in Barcelona!

 Cultural and religious events in Barcelona